The Story of Astialiisa

 ― Finn Family Moomintroll

 Dishes are meant to delight the eye and spread happiness.
-So I’m always personally delighted when my customers find a dish that feels just right for them, or as a gift for someone back home.
+So I’m always personally delighted when my customers find a dish that feels just right for them, or as a gift for someone.
 If you find something for your home from Astialiisa Online, I would love to see how you lay the table with them.
 Please share your photos with me with the tag #Astialiisa on Instagram, Facebook, or Pinterest.

 I love getting to know new people.
 Perhaps we’ve already met in the store?
 If not, I hope we can stay in touch through the online shop.
 Here I share some of my expertise and am delighted to answer any questions through email.
-I will be writing handy tips & guides in our new Tiina’s Tips section in the near future.
+I will be writing handy tips & guides in our new Tiina’s Tips section an in Instagram.
 These will include tips on purchasing and taking care of vintage dishes, and inspiration from Finnish Design.
 If you have any questions for me, please send us a message through the contact form or by email.

 Shopkeeper Tiina in folk costume 1